 How you prepare them depends on how you want to serve them.
 If you leave them whole, you can drape them across a steak very dramatically.
 You could also cut the stalks into pieces (not too small, but whatever seems like a comfortable bite-size to you and yours) and then sauté them.
 Make sure to cut on the bias, meaning that rather than cutting straight across the stalks, do it at about a 45-degree angle.

 Obviously, look for fresh asparagus, and check to see that their tips haven't withered, which is something that can happen with supermarket asparagus.
 If you can get to a farmer's market, great — and the month of April is the best time for asparagus.
 But asparagus is in season from late February through June (in the Northern Hemisphere).
 You can get it at other times of the year, of course, but it'll have to travel further to get to you.

 If you want the freshest asparagus, try planting some.
 Even if you don't have space for a garden, asparagus can grow in outside containers across a fairly wide swath of the continental United States.

 And by the way, the thicker ones aren't a different variety, they're just more mature.
 The earlier you harvest them, the thinner they'll be.

 If your asparagus are about half an inch thick, you shouldn't have to peel them.
 The skin is tougher on thicker asparagus, but with yours, all you'll need or want to do is to give the cut ends at the very bottoms of the stalks a trim.

 - 1 bunch fresh asparagus

-- 2 Tbsp high-heat vegetable oil (e.g. safflower, sunflower, peanut)
+- 2 tablespoons high-heat vegetable oil (e.g. safflower, sunflower, peanut)

-- Finally, swirl in the butter, season the sauce with Kosher salt, and add more lemon juice if needed, pour over the cooked asparagus.
-Top with freshly ground black pepper to taste, and serve right away.
+Finally, swirl in the butter, season the sauce with Kosher salt, and add more lemon juice if needed.